-3.1.3.
-Ecosystem service of genetic resource provider
+225 3.1.1 Ecosystem Service of Genetic Resource Provider

 Padar Island is dominated by areas of low potential, as land use is dominated by savanna, cliffs, and the surrounding sea.
-In contrast, Komodo Island has areas of very high potential (Fig. 4) of 97.58 ha and areas of medium potential of 6.036.29 ha, so the island has abundant genetic resources in the KNP.
+In contrast, Komodo Island has areas of very high potential (Fig. 4) of 97.58 ha and areas of medium potential of 6,036.29 ha, so the island has abundant genetic resources in the KNP.

-The calculation result of the economic value of Komodo dragons estimates the total economic value (TEV) of the bioprospecting potential of Komodo dragons to be 99.201.82 USD per year.
-The economic value of ecosystem services of Komodo dragon bioprospecting for anticoagulant drugs is 17.042.72 USD per year, which is about 17.18% of the TEV of Komodo dragon bioprospecting.
-The economic value of Komodo dragon saliva bioprospecting for MRSA disease control has an economic value of 20,050.25 USD per year or contributes 20.21% to the TEV.
-In addition, the economic value of Komodo dragon immunity ecosystem services has a value of USD 25.059.84 per year.
-The value of this benefit, useful provides immunoprotection, for the largest contribution from Komodo dragon bioprospecting, which is 25.26% to the TEV.
+230 The calculation result of the economic value of Komodo dragons estimates the total economic 231 value (TEV) of the bioprospecting potential of Komodo dragons to be 99,201.82 USD per year.
+232 The economic value of ecosystem services of Komodo dragon bioprospecting for anticoagulant 233 drugs is 17,042.72 USD per year, which is about 17.18% of the TEV of Komodo dragon 234 bioprospecting.
+The economic value of Komodo dragon saliva bioprospecting for MRSA disease 235 control has an economic value of 20,050.25 USD per year or contributes 20.21% to the TEV.
+In 236 addition, the economic value of Komodo dragon immunity ecosystem services has a value of USD 237 25,059.84 per year.
+The value of this benefit, useful for immunoprotection, provides the largest 238 contribution from Komodo dragon bioprospecting, which is 25.26% to the TEV.
+The economic 239 value of the Komodo dragon population acting as pest controllers for insects and rodents such as 240 rats that damage plantations and crops is estimated at a value of \$19,038.82 per year, or 19.19% 241 of the TEV.
+Finally, the value of ecosystem services resulting from the presence of Komodo Commented [A5]: R1 dragons in the KNP area and the lives of humans as controllers of animal carcasses orenvironmental waste is estimated to be approximately \$ 18,010.19 per year.